Perimeter81-Public/terraform-provider-perimeter81/README.md

 # Terraform Provider perimeter81

-This provider is built to handel terraform for perimeter81 [perimeter81](https://www.perimeter81.com/)
+This provider is built to handle terraform for perimeter81 [perimeter81](https://www.perimeter81.com/)

 ## Requirements